 - the facts of the complaint are complex and/or not agreed upon and;

 - there is no likelihood of an informal resolution to the complaint.

 SORT consists of a group of experienced investigators who conduct complex, issue-driven investigations within tight time frames according to structured investigation plans.

 The operations team, led by the Deputy Ombudsman, includes an early resolutions team and an investigations team.
 The early resolutions team operates as the office’s front line, taking in complaints, assessing them and providing advice, guidance and referrals.
 Early resolution officers use a variety of conflict resolution techniques to resolve complaints that fall within the Ombudsman’s jurisdiction.
 The investigations team is comprised of experienced investigators who conduct issue-driven, focused and timely investigations of both individual and systemic complaints.

-This team, led by the office’s senior counsel, supports the Ombudsman and his staff, overseeing human resources, ensuring that the office functions within its legislated mandate and providing expert advice in support of the resolution and investigation of complaints.
+This team, led by the office’s general counsel, supports the Ombudsman and his staff, overseeing human resources, ensuring that the office functions within its legislated mandate and providing expert advice in support of the resolution and investigation of complaints.
 Members of the team play a key role in the review and analysis of evidence during investigations and the preparation of reports and recommendations.

 In addition to publishing the Annual and SORT reports, as well as maintaining the office’s website and overseeing outreach activities, the communications team provides support to the Ombudsman in media interviews, press conferences, speeches, and public statements on the results of investigations.